Hanriot: History

-The Ponnier factory continued for several years to develop the monoplane racer, one of which was placed second in the 1913 Gordon Bennett Trophy competition.
+The Ponnier factory continued to develop monoplane racers for several years, one of which placed second in the 1913 Gordon Bennett Trophy competition.

-Following the outbreak of World War I, Marcel Hanriot, still in military service, flew French air force bombers.
+Following the outbreak of World War I, Marcel Hanriot, still in military service, flew French Air Force bombers.
 The German advance stalled with the CMNA/Ponnier factories in Rheims behind German lines, but René Hanriot founded a new factory, Aéroplanes Hanriot et Cie, in Levallois.
-Starting as a subcontractor building airplane components, the company progressed to licence-build aircraft from other manufacturers (notably the Sopwith 1 A.2 and Salmson 2 A.2).
+Starting as a subcontractor building aeroplane components, the company progressed to licence-build aircraft from other manufacturers (notably the Sopwith 1 A.2 and Salmson 2 A.2).
 In 1915, Marcel Hanriot, after being seriously wounded in a night-flying raid, was released from military service and joined his father's factory.
-Around the same time, Hanriot hired the young engineer Emile Dupont and in 1916, the Dupont-designed fighter HD.1 was produced.
-Although being passed over by the French air force in favor of the more powerful SPAD VII design, the HD.1 was ordered by the Belgian and Italian air force.
+Around the same time, Hanriot hired the young engineer Emile Dupont, and in 1916, the Dupont-designed fighter HD.1 was produced.
+Although being passed over by the French Air Force in favour of the more powerful SPAD VII design, the HD.1 was ordered by the Belgian and Italian Air Force.
 Heavy demand resulted in a new factory being opened in Boulogne-Billancourt (84, rue des Moulineaux).
 Licences to build the HD.1 were also sold to Macchi in Italy.
 Hanriot produced 5000 aircraft and employed 2000 workers in his Boulogne-Billancourt factory alone.